analuizasb2/advent-of-code-2021/README.md

-# Advent Of Code
+# Advent Of Code 2021
-Solutions to Puzzles from [Advent Of Code](https://adventofcode.com), with Typescript and Jest.
+Solutions to Puzzles from [Advent Of Code 2021](https://adventofcode.com/2021), with Typescript and Jest.